 If you prefer to hide the special HR transaction status from users, you can deactivate that status after you have created your HR transactions.

 Deactivated statuses will no longer appear in status dropdown lists, but existing HR transactions that use a deactivated status will continue to use the status.

 Whenever a new HR transaction needs to be added, the status can be enabled for a few minutes while adding the new transaction, then disabled again.

 For each active agent, create a transaction named after them (e.g., "Joe Smith").
 Give each transaction the custom HR status you created above.
 Now you have a place you can store things like agents' 1099s, agent independent contractor agreements, and any other HR type documents.
 Upload any such docs to each agent's transaction.

-Tip 2: If you need to track important dates for an agent, you can use checklist tasks with relative or absolute due dates to track license expiration date, birthday, etc. The system will then send staff a reminder of these important events.
+If you need to track important dates for an agent, you can use checklist tasks with relative or absolute due dates to track license expiration date, birthday, etc. Pipeline will then send staff a reminder of these important events.

 The More Info field of the HR transaction is also a great place to track other significant info about the agent.
 You can also use the Notes feature of a transaction for this info.